AmateursPls/wincast/README.md

 The only problem?
 It's not entirely intuitive on how to leverage it, it seemingly doesn't intergrate nicely or easily with frontends like [Pegasus](https://pegasus-frontend.org/) or [Launchbox](https://www.launchbox-app.com/) and it requires too much manual intervention in terms of loading up games or even exiting when done.

-That's where this simple wrapper comes into the picture \o/
+That's where this simple wrapper comes into the picture \o/ Get [here](https://github.com/AmateursPls/wincast/releases/download/release/wincast_v01.zip)

 With this little tool you can simply point a few command-line arguments to the tool and get near-native-core support for your standalone emulators in RetroArch.